π© Commands and options

 The default filename is config.yml.

-$ eask [GLOBAL-OPTIONS] generate workflow circle-ci [--file]
+eask [GLOBAL-OPTIONS] generate workflow circle-ci [--file]

 This will generate the yaml file under .circleci/!

-Generate GitHub Actions workflow yaml file.
+Generate the GitHub Actions workflow yaml file.

 The default filename is test.yml.

-$ eask [GLOBAL-OPTIONS] generate workflow github [--file]
+eask [GLOBAL-OPTIONS] generate workflow github [--file]

 This will generate the yaml file under .github/workflow/!

-Generate GitLab Runner workflow yaml file.
+Generate the GitLab Runner workflow yaml file.

 The default filename is .gitlab-ci.yml.

-$ eask [GLOBAL-OPTIONS] generate workflow gitlab [--file]
+eask [GLOBAL-OPTIONS] generate workflow gitlab [--file]

-Generate Travis CI workflow yaml file.
+Generate the Travis CI workflow yaml file.

 The default filename is .travis.yml.

-$ eask [GLOBAL-OPTIONS] generate workflow travis-ci [--file]
+eask [GLOBAL-OPTIONS] generate workflow travis-ci [--file]

 Link between this package and a dependency on the local filesystem.
-A linked dependency avoids the need to download a dependency from a remote archive.
-The package linked to must either have a Eask-file or a -pkg.el-file.
+A linked

 Links the given source directory into the package directory of this project, under the given package name.

-$ eask [GLOBAL-OPTIONS] link add <name> <path>
+eask [GLOBAL-OPTIONS] link add <NAME> <PATH>

-$ eask [GLOBAL-OPTIONS] link delete [names..]
+eask [GLOBAL-OPTIONS] link delete [NAMES..]

 List all links.

-$ eask [GLOBAL-OPTIONS] link list
+eask [GLOBAL-OPTIONS] link list

-Delete .eask from the current workspace.
+Delete the .eask from the current workspace.

 Alias: .eask

-🔍 eask clean elc
+eask [GLOBAL-OPTIONS] clean workspace

 Delete all .elc files.
 This would respect to your Eask file.

-$ eask [GLOBAL-OPTIONS] clean elc
+eask [GLOBAL-OPTIONS] clean elc

 Alias: distribution

-🔍 eask clean autoloads
+eask [GLOBAL-OPTIONS] clean dist

-Remove generated autoloads file.
+Remove the generated autoloads file.

-$ eask [GLOBAL-OPTIONS] clean autoloads
+eask [GLOBAL-OPTIONS] clean autoloads

-Remove generated pkg-file.
+Remove the generated pkg-file.

-$ eask [GLOBAL-OPTIONS] clean pkg-file
+eask [GLOBAL-OPTIONS] clean pkg-file

 Remove all generated log files.

-$ eask [GLOBAL-OPTIONS] clean log-file
+eask [GLOBAL-OPTIONS] clean log-file

 This command is the combination of all other clean commands.